MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-rhel-8-to-9-sap-hana-sapapps.md

 ms.custom: sap:VM Admin - Linux (Guest OS), linux-related-content
 ---

-# Upgrade RHEL-SAP-HANA and RHEL-SAP-APPS pay-as-you-go virtual machines from 8.x to 9.x using leapp
+# Upgrade SAP-HANA and SAP-APPS pay-as-you-go virtual machines from RHEL 8.x to RHEL 9.x using leapp

 **Applies to:** :heavy_check_mark: Linux VMs

 Upgrading your Red Hat Enterprise Linux (RHEL) system is a crucial task to ensure that you benefit from the latest features, security updates, and support.
-This article introduces how to use the leapp utility to upgrade Linux virtual machines (VMs) that use RHEL-SAP-HANA or RHEL-SAP-APPS pay-as-you-go (PAYG) images from 8.*x* to 9.*x*.
+This article introduces how to use the leapp utility to upgrade Linux virtual machines (VMs) that use RHEL-SAP-HANA or RHEL-SAP-APPS pay-as-you-go (PAYG) images from RHEL 8.*x* to RHEL 9.*x*.

 > [!IMPORTANT]
 > Red Hat Update Infrastructure (RHUI) is intended only for PAYG images.
 If you use custom or golden images (also known as bring-your-own-subscription (BYOS)), you have to attach the system to Red Hat Subscription Manager (RHSM) or Satellite in order to receive updates.
 For more information, see [How to register and subscribe an RHEL system to the Red Hat Customer Portal using RHSM](https://access.redhat.com/solutions/253273).